Insights Corporate Tax

 It is one thing to define the arm’s-length principle and another to apply it on a Tuesday afternoon when the group is about to invoice a sister company.
 In practice, applying it means asking a single disciplined question for every related-party dealing: what would an independent buyer, with no relationship to us, have paid for this exact thing?

 Take a few everyday examples.
 A holding company charges its trading subsidiary a management fee for head-office services — the fee should reflect what an outside provider would charge for equivalent support, not a round number chosen to move profit.
-One group entity lends another working capital — the interest rate should sit where an unrelated lender would have set it for a borrower of that risk.
+One group entity lends another working capital — the interest rate should sit where an unrelated lender would have set it for a borrower of that risk, which is why interest-free intercompany loans attract attention rather than avoiding it.
 A UAE company buys inventory from a related overseas supplier — the transfer price should track what a third-party distributor would have paid.
 In each case the test is the same, and in each case the answer needs some evidence behind it rather than an assertion.

 That evidence is what benchmarking provides.
 To defend a price, you compare it against what independent parties charge in comparable transactions — using external data, internal comparables, or an accepted pricing method.
 For a large group with a formal local file, this is a structured exercise with documented comparables.
 For a smaller business below the thresholds, it can be far lighter: a short, contemporaneous note explaining why the price is reasonable and what it was based on.
 The obligation to price at arm’s length is the same; only the depth of the supporting file scales with size.